JeffJetton/greenclust/cran-comments.md

-## Re-Submission of New Version
+## Version 1.1.1

-This is an updated version of the greenclust pacakge currently on CRAN.
+This is an update to the version 1.1.0 greenclust package currently on CRAN.

-The following issue has been FIXED since the previous submission attempt in October 2019:
+The following issue has been FIXED:

-* noLD "Additional Issue" (a failure running one of the test_that() tests when long doubles are disabled)
+*  'LazyData' is specified without a 'data' directory

 ## Test environments

-This package has been recently tested under:
+This package has been very recently tested under:

-* Mac OS X 10.12.6 local install: R 3.6.2
+* Mac OS X 12.5.1 local install
-* win-builder: Windows Release, x86_64-w64-mingw32 (64-bit), R version 3.6.2 (2019-12-12)
+    * R version 4.3.1
-* win-builder: Windows Dev, x86_64-w64-mingw32 (64-bit), R Under development (unstable) (2020-01-03 r77630)
+* R-Hub platforms corresponding to flavors giving errors on CRAN with v1.1.0:
+    * Debian Linux, R-devel, clang, ISO-8859-15 locale
+    * Debian Linux, R-devel, GCC
+* Other R-Hub platforms:
+    * Debian Linux, R-release, GCC
+    * Fedora Linux, R-devel, GCC
+    * Ubuntu Linux 20.04.1 LTS, R-release, GCC
-* r-hub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+    * Windows Server 2022, R-release, 32/64 bit
-* r-hub: Ubuntu Linux 16.04, x86_64-pc-linux-gnu (64-bit), R version 3.6.1 (2019-07-05)
-* r-hub: Fedora Linux, x86_64-pc-linux-gnu (64-bit), R Under development (unstable) (2020-01-03 r77629)

 ## R CMD check results